In Vitro Fertilization (IVF) was developed in the United Kingdom by Doctors Patrick Steptoe and Robert Edwards.

 The first successful In Vitro Fertilization treatment in the United States (producing Elizabeth Jordan Carr) occurred three years later, in 1981.
 Since then, IVF has become a successful treatment for infertility, with more than 1% of all births now being conceived as a result of IVF.

-Initially In Vitro Fertilization was developed to overcome infertility due to problems of the fallopian tube (such as blockages or scar tissue), but it has evolved into a successful treatment for almost all causes of infertility.
-With the introduction of intracytoplasmic sperm injection or ICSI (injecting a single sperm into the egg), virtually all causes of male infertility can be overcome.
+Initially in vitro fertilization was developed to overcome infertility due to problems of the fallopian tube (such as blockages or scar tissue), but it has evolved into a successful treatment for almost all causes of infertility, with the introduction of intracytoplasmic sperm injection (ICSI).
+The process of ICSI involves injecting a single sperm into a single egg.
 IVF can be successful as long as healthy eggs and sperm can be obtained from couples.

 Oocyte (egg) retrieval

-When egg maturation is judged to be adequate by ultrasound and blood work, human chorionic gonadotropin (hCG) is adminsitered by injection. hCG matures the eggs prior to removing them from the ovaries; thus, without this last injection, all eggs retrieved would be immature and incapable of being fertilized.
+When egg maturation is judged to be adequate by ultrasound and blood work, human chorionic gonadotropin (hCG) is administered by injection. hCG matures the eggs prior to removing them from the ovaries; this last injection is needed to assure that all eggs retrieved are mature and capable of being fertilized.
 The eggs are retrieved from the patient transvaginally.
-In this way, using ultrasound guidance, a needle is carefully introduced through the vaginal wall and into the ovaries.
-Gentle suction is applied, and the fluid from each ovarian follicle is removed as is the egg as well.
+Using ultrasound guidance, a needle is carefully introduced through the vaginal wall and into the ovaries.
+Gentle suction is applied, and the fluid from each ovarian follicle is removed, along with the egg.

 This fluid (with the eggs) is transferred to the embryologist in the IVF laboratory, who then identifies the eggs and transfers them to incubators.
 The egg retrieval procedure takes about 15-20 minutes and is performed under local anesthesia and light sedation.

 The In Vitro Fertilization laboratory